-I believe that one of the best gifts you can give others is sharing your true feelings.
-If you’re not used to sharing the more, real, vulnerable and authentic aspect of yourself, this may take some work.
-Let’s face it, once you open up to sharing this deeper aspect of yourself, you risk being rejected, criticized, even judged.
+I believe that one of the best gifts you can give others is sharing your true feelings with them.
+If you’re not used to expressing the more real, vulnerable and authentic aspects of yourself, this may require some work.
+Let’s face it, once you open up to sharing how you truly feel about another person, you risk being rejected, criticized, or even judged.

-Not doing so also means others around you, especially those who have impacted deeply, don’t get to know the real you.
-And that is very sad.
+The cost of not doing so means that others around you don’t get to know, feel and experience the real you.
+And I think that is very sad.
 We are here for such a short time that anyone who makes you feel that deeply and intensively deserves to know how they make you feel.

-With that in mind, here are 3 mistakes you want to avoid when sharing your feelings.
+With that in mind, here are 3 mistakes people make when sharing their feelings:

-I know it sounds silly, but many people never share them.
+I know it sounds silly, but many people never share their feelings.
 Either they do not get around to it, don’t know how, or are afraid of getting rejected by their loved ones if they speak out.

 Share your feelings!
 Make it a goal to share at least one feeling with someone before your head hits the pillow tonight.
 While it is unlikely that you will get rejected, even if you do, most people will react positively if you share more of yourself with them.
-Every time you share your feelings, you build intimacy.
-If you do have problems identifying or communicating your feelings, seek out a trusted professional for help.
+Every time you share your feelings with someone, you build greater intimacy and connection.

 Mistake #2: You Share your Thoughts Instead!